-16. Which of the following is best described as part of the climax of the story?
+11. Which of the following is best described as part of the climax of the story?

-- A. Mother offers sweaters to the Spellman girls. - B. The Spellmans move in next door. - C. The Spellmans give mom their spare tire. - D. Mom files noise complaints.
+- A. Mother offers sweaters to the Spellman girls. - B. The Spellmans move in next door. - C. The Spellmans give mom their spare tire.

-17. Which of the following is best described as part of the exposition of the story?
+12. Which of the following is best described as part of the exposition of the story?

 - A. The narrator's block is quiet.

 - B. The Spellmans change Mom's tire.

 - C. Mom gives the dogs water.

-- D. Mom gives a ride to old Ms. Parker

-18. Which of the following is best described as part of the rising action of the story?
+13. Which of the following is best described as part of the rising action of the story?

-A. Mom dances a little bit to the music.
-B. Mom becomes a good neighbor.
+- A. Mom dances a little bit to the music.

+- B. Mom becomes a good neighbor.

-C. The Spellmans give mom their spare tire.
-D. Mom shames them for missing mass
+- C. Mom shames them for missing mass

-19. Which of the following is best described as the resolution of the story?
+14. Which of the following is best described as the resolution of the story?

-A. Mom becomes a good neighbor.
-B. The Spellmans change mom's tire.
+- A. Mom becomes a good neighbor.

+- B. The Spellmans change mom's tire.

-C. Mom files noise complaints on the Spellmans.
-D. Mom drives old Ms. Parker home.
+- C. Mom files noise complaints on the Spellmans.

-20. Which of the following is best described as part of the falling action of the story?
+15. Which of the following is best described as part of the falling action of the story?

-A. Mom shooes away the Spellman's dogs.
-B. Mom dances a little bit to the music.
+- A. Mom shoos away the Spellman's dogs.

+- B. Mom dances a little bit to the music.

-C. Mom talks about the girls to her sister, Jackie.
-D. The Spellman's move in next door.
+- C. Mom talks about the girls to her sister, Jackie.